 One of the most commonly asked questions in the mortgage business is how a borrower's credit score will affect their home loan.
-Your credit score or your FICO score is a key factor in qualifying you for a mortgage.
+The best answer is, your credit score aka your FICO score is a key factor in qualifying you for a mortgage and determining the rate that you would qualify at.
+FICO Scores can be any number between 300 to 850, with a 300 being considered a Poor FICO score and an 850 being an Exceptional FICO Score.

 Mortgage Brokers and companies with access to a diverse list of products can serve clients with scores under 580.
 More traditional lenders will not offer mortgages to borrowers with credit scores under the 580 threshold.